vendrhub/vendr-documentation/content/core/1.0.0/getting-started/user-interface.md

 Each Store has 8 key areas of configuration accessible within the **Settings** section:

 * **Store** The individual Store nodes contain Store level configuration settings.
-* **Order Statueses** Contains the configuration of the different Statuses an order can be in.
-Think of these as an ogranisational structure for you Orders.
+* **Order Statuses** Contains the configuration of the different Statuses an order can be in.
+Think of these as an organisational structure for you Orders.
 * **Shipping Methods** Contains the list of Shipping Methods available to a Store.
 * **Payment Methods** Contains the list of Payment Methods available to a Store.
 * **Countries** Contains the list of Countries the Store is able to trade with.